lake-wg/edhoc/draft-selander-lake-traces.md

 ID_CRED_I (CBOR Data Item) (3 bytes)
 a1 04 29

-  CRED_I is an RPK encoded as a UCCS:
+  CRED_I is an RPK encoded as a CCS:

-    {                                              /UCCS/
+    {                                              /CCS/
       2 : "42-50-31-FF-EF-37-32-39",               /sub/
       8 : {                                        /cnf/
         1 : {                                      /COSE_Key/